 When wanting to create a hard copy (print out) of a document, web page, recipe, etc. nothing needs to be downloaded.
 The program you're using to view what you want to print is capable of printing without doing a download.

 How fast can I download?

-The speed at which your computer downloads a file depends largely on the speed of your Internet or network connection as well as the size of the file.
+A file's download speed depends largely on the speed of your Internet or network connection, and the size of the file.
 A faster Internet or network connection results in a shorter amount of time to download a file.